dalong0514/dalong.ITstudy/001大语言模型/13Article-LLM/20260509Using-Claude-Code-The-Unreasonable-Effectiveness-of-HTML.md

 I'm not sure what direction to take the onboarding screen.
 Generate 6 distinctly different approaches — vary layout, tone, and density — and lay them out as a single HTML file in a grid so I can compare them side by side.
 Label each with the tradeoff it's making.

-I'm not sure what direction to take the onboarding screen.
-Generate 6 distinctly different approaches — vary layout, tone, and density — and lay them out as a single HTML file in a grid so I can compare them side by side.
-Label each with the tradeoff it's making.

-Create a thorough implementation plan in a HTML file, be sure to make some mockups, show data flow and add important code snippets I might want to review.
-Make it easy to read and digest.

 Create a thorough implementation plan in a HTML file, be sure to make some mockups, show data flow and add important code snippets I might want to review.
 Make it easy to read and digest.

 Use Cases: